jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 and Max New (Ph.D. thesis 2020) regarding logical relations for gradual typing.

-To succinctly talk about the gradual guarantee, we first to define when one type is less precise than another one.
+To talk about the gradual guarantee, we first to define when one type is less precise than another one.
 The following definition says that the unknown type `★` is less precise than any other type.

 ```
 infixr 6 _⊑_